-3.1.6 Permit Processing
+3.1.6 Permit Processing Administration

 San Bernardino's development review process is designed to accommodate growth without compromising quality.
 The City's development review process is organized around a tiered set of permits, with different decision-making bodies responsible for reviewing, conditioning, and approving applications.
-The following outlines the general process, approving body, conditions, and timelines associated with the applications for residential development in the community.
+The following outlines the approving body, general process and conditions, and timelines associated with the applications for residential projects in the city.